sunfishcode/basic-text/docs/background.md

 Why not use the CRLF convention?
 It's what [IETF RFCs] use, and as of ASCII-1986 / ECMA-6:1985 at least, its what ASCII itself uses.
- - It's not what IEEE POSIX uses, and it's not what ISO C and C++ use in their own data.
+ - U+000A is what IEEE [POSIX] and ISO C and C++ use in program data.
- - The newline convention is only one byte, so it's simpler than CRLF and avoids corner-case concerns of what to do when standalone CR or LF are encountered in various situations.
+ - The newline convention is only one byte, so it's simpler than CRLF and avoids corner-case concerns of what to do when CR and LF are split apart.
  - All practical text editors and viewers today support the U+000A newline convention, [even Windows Notepad].